verrynatalia/verrynatalia/README.md

-My name is Natalia Echeverry, and I'm a learning designer based in Pittsburgh, PA.
+Learning designer and graduate student in Human-Computer Interaction based in Pittsburgh, PA.

-- How to reach me: Twitter [@verrynatalia](https://twitter.com/verrynatalia)

-- Pronouns: She/Her/Hers

 <!--
 **verrynatalia/verrynatalia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.